-As previously mentioned, the removal of the amino group from amino acids occurs through transamination (see above for the general reaction).
+As previously mentioned, the removal of the amino group from amino acids occurs through transamination.
 These reactions are catalyzed by enzymes called aminotransferases or transaminases.

 They are cytosolic enzymes, present in all cells and particularly abundant in the liver, kidney, intestine and muscle; they require pyridoxal phosphate or PLP, the active form of vitamin B6 or pyridoxine, as a coenzyme, which is tightly bound to the active site.

-In transamination reactions, the amino group of free amino acids, except of threonine and lysine, is channeled towards a small number of α-keto acids, notably pyruvate, oxaloacetate and α-ketoglutarate.
+In transamination reactions, the amino group of free amino acids, except of threonine and lysine, is channeled towards a small number of alpha-keto acids, notably pyruvate, oxaloacetate and α-ketoglutarate.

-It should be underlined that there is no net deamination in these reactions, no loss of amino groups, as the α-keto acid acceptor is aminated and the amino acid deaminated.
+It should be underlined that there is no net deamination in these reactions, no loss of amino groups, as the alpha-keto acid acceptor is aminated and the amino acid deaminated.